 Before an image can be uploaded to a dashboard, the image must be saved locally.
 You can also use the Add Image element to add GIFs or short videos to your dashboards.

 Click Add Text from the dashboard sidebar menu to add a text element to the dashboard.
 A modal will pop up for you to input your text and customize your text settings.

 Markdown text is not displayed in the PDF if the dashboard is downloaded or sent as a scheduled report.
-This is because Markdown is rendered in your browser, and our PDF downloads are generated on our server and will not render the Markdown text.
+This is because Markdown is rendered in your browser, and our dashboard PDFs are generated on our server and will not render the Markdown text.